 - Promotes consistency.
 Because it’s a small unit, you can use this to easily build healthy writing habits.

-Timed Writing Goals (My Preference)
+Timed Writing Goals

-- It creates writing momentum.
+- Creates writing momentum.

-- Promotes consistency.
+- Promotes focus

 It completely transformed the way I use my productive time, and I firmly believe it will only become more relevant in our social-media addicted future.

-How to Achieve Your Writing Goals
+How to Actually Achieve Your Writing Goals

-- a 3-year vision
+- 3-year vision

-- a 1-year mission
+- 1-year mission

 - 12 monthly goals

-But a goal alone will not make you productive.
 As James Clear put it in his book, Atomic Habits: